Issue(s): Thor #332, Thor #333

 Of course, nothing like that happened.
 Donald Blake does (sort of) know what happened to Jane, but he can't explain it without revealing his secret identity (or possibly even after...).
 Keith Kincaid, the doctor that Odin sent Jane to when she failed to become an immortal, and a Don Blake lookalike, is an interested party here and he's present at the interrogation.

 The police don't actually have anything on Blake, so they let him go.
 Blake immediately turns into Thor and flies (all the way from Chicago to New York) back to the hospital where the Runestaff of Kamo Tharnn was left after it was used to merge Sif with Jane, but the superintendent there tells Thor that it just disappeared one day.
-Thor then head to Avengers Mansion where he dumps the legwork of locating the staff on the two newbies, Starfox and Captain Marvel.
+Thor then heads to Avengers Mansion where he dumps the legwork of locating the staff on the two newbies, Starfox and Captain Marvel.

 Meanwhile, back in Chicago...
 Dracula.